256B.0916 Expansion of home and community-based services; management and allocation responsibilities.

 (7) results of action by the commissioner to streamline administrative requirements and improve county resource management; and

 (8) additional action that would decrease the number of those eligible and waiting for waivered services.

 The commissioner shall specify intended outcomes for the program and the degree to which these specified outcomes are attained.

 Subd.
 8. Financial information by county.
 The commissioner shall make available to interested parties, upon request, financial information by county including the amount of resources allocated for the home and community-based waiver for persons with mental retardation and related conditions, the resources committed, the number of persons screened and waiting for services, the type of services requested by those waiting, and the amount of allocated resources not committed.

 Subd.
 9. Legal representative participation exception.
 The commissioner, in cooperation with representatives of counties, service providers, service recipients, family members, legal representatives and advocates, shall develop criteria to allow legal representatives to be reimbursed for providing specific support services to meet the person's needs when a plan which assures health and safety has been agreed upon and carried out by the legal representative, the person, and the county.
-Legal representatives providing support under the home and community-based waiver for persons with mental retardation or related conditions or the consumer support grant program pursuant to section 256.476, shall not be considered to have a direct or indirect service provider interest under section 256B.092, subdivision 7, if a health and safety plan which meets the criteria established has been agreed upon and implemented.
-By August 1, 2001, the commissioner shall submit, for federal approval, amendments to allow legal representatives to provide support and receive reimbursement under the home and community-based waiver plan.
+Legal representatives providing support under consumer-directed community support services pursuant to section 256B.092, subdivision 4, or the consumer support grant program pursuant to section 256B.092, subdivision 7, shall not be considered to have a direct or indirect service provider interest under section 256B.092, subdivision 7, if a health and safety plan which meets the criteria established has been agreed upon and implemented.
+By October 1, 1999, the commissioner shall submit, for federal approval, amendments to allow legal representatives to provide support and receive reimbursement under the consumer-directed community support services section of the home and community-based waiver plan.